-- (11) The issuance of a permit shall not constitute a vested property interest, but is a privilege granted for the use of the premises for a specified activity and time period; - (12) Failure to use the permit at the designated time and place, not due to an act of interference by the authority, shall not result in a refund or credit against paid fees; - (13) Permits are not automatically renewable.
+- (10) Any other restrictions or conditions may be imposed by the authority to protect the integrity, condition, and safety of, or access for the general public to the premises; provided restrictions and conditions may include, but are not limited to, the size of the area available for the activity, location of the activity, the type of activity, seasonal and weather restrictions, intensity of the activity or the requirement to hire licensed security services deemed necessary by the authority or the agent of the authority; - (11) The issuance of a permit shall not constitute a vested property interest, but is a privilege granted for the use of the premises for a specified activity and time period; - (12) Failure to use the permit at the designated time and place, not due to an act of interference by the authority, shall not result in a refund or credit against paid fees; - (13) Permits are not automatically renewable.
 Granting of a permit does not entitle the permittee to re-issuance of the permit; - (14) Permittee shall be responsible for the cleanup and hauling away, and any costs associated therewith, of any trash resulting from the permittee's activity; and - (15) Permittee may charge a reasonable admission fee to any person desiring to enter the premises for the purpose of observing the permitted event.
 [Eff 6/11/05; comp 5/25/07, am and comp ] (Auth: HRS §206E-4) (Imp: HRS §206E-4)

-§15-210-31 Commercial use permit fees. (a) Applicants for a commercial use permit shall be charged an application fee of \$100 at the time of filing the application to defray the cost of processing, issuing, and administering commercial activity permits.
+§15-210-31 Commercial use permit fees.

+- (a) Applicants for a commercial use permit shall be charged an application fee of \$100 at the time of filing the application to defray the cost of processing, issuing, and administering commercial activity permits.
 A schedule of usage fees shall be set from time to time by the authority.
-The application fee shall be paid when the application is filed.

-(b) All payments of fees and charges shall be in cash, check, cashier's check, certified check, postal money order, bank money order, or other methods approved by the authority.
-[Eff 6/11/05; comp

-5/25/07, comp ] (Auth: HRS §206E-4) (Imp: HRS §206E-4)

-§15-210-32 Commercial use permit cancellation, revocation, or termination. (a) The authority or the [authority's authorized representative] agent of the authority may cancel a permit on thirty calendar days' written notice.

-(b) The authority or the [authority's authorized representative] agent of the authority may cancel, revoke, or terminate a permit without notice and hearing when:

-- (1) An emergency is declared by the authority, the [authority's authorized representative,] agent of the authority, or other proper authority; - (2) A permittee violates permit conditions or provisions of this chapter; - (3) The permitted activity damages or threatens damage to the integrity or condition of the premises or the surrounding environment; - (4) Non-use of the permit; or - (5) The permitted activity poses a threat to the health, safety, or welfare of the general public or otherwise negatively impacts the general public's use and enjoyment of the premises or surrounding lands.
+The application fee shall be paid when the application is filed. - (b) All payments of fees and charges shall be in cash, check, cashier's check, certified check, postal money order, bank money order, or other methods approved by the authority.
+[Eff 6/11/05; comp 5/25/07, comp ] (Auth: HRS §206E-4) (Imp: HRS §206E-4) - §15-210-32 Commercial use permit cancellation, revocation, or termination. (a) The authority or the agent of the authority may cancel a permit on thirty calendar days' written notice. - (b) The authority or the agent of the authority may cancel, revoke, or terminate a permit without notice and hearing when: - (1) An emergency is declared by the authority, the agent of the authority, or other proper authority; - (2) A permittee violates permit conditions or provisions of this chapter; - (3) The permitted activity damages or threatens damage to the integrity or condition of the premises or the surrounding environment; - (4) Non-use of the permit; or - (5) The permitted activity poses a threat to the health, safety, or welfare of the general public or otherwise negatively impacts the general public's use and enjoyment of the premises or surrounding lands.